2023 Most Popular Online Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 After completing their Associate Degree, health and medical administrative services graduates from OSU-OKC carry an average student debtload of $27,221.

-University of Phoenix - Arizona did quite well in this year’s ranking of the most popular online places for health and medical administrative services students to get a associate degree.
-It came in at #6 on the list.
-Located in the city of Tempe, UOPX - Arizona is a private for-profit college with a fairly large student population.
+University of Phoenix - Arizona ranked #6 on this year’s Most Popular Online Health/Medical Admin Services Associate Degree Schools in the Southwest Region list.
+Located in the city of Tempe, UOPX - Arizona is a private for-profit school with a fairly large student population.

 Of the 35 students majoring in health and medical administrative services at UOPX - Arizona, 3% are male and 97% are female.